 Our nurses are members of the California Nurses Association and therefore our pay rates are on a step grade pay scale based strictly on years of experience.
 Also, we offer evening, night, weekend and on-call differential.
-Please call to get more specific information on our current pay rates by calling a Nurse Recruiter at 619-543-2176 or 858-657-7176.
+Please call to get more specific information on our current pay rates by calling Human Resources at 619-543-3200.

-No UC San Diego Health System pays the same for BSN and ADN candidates.
+No UC San Diego Health pays the same for BSN and ADN candidates.

 We do not host open houses at our facility however we do attend local job fairs and also major nursing conferences across the nation.

-Yes, UC San Diego Health System recently became a Magnet hospital.
+Yes, UC San Diego Health recently became a Magnet hospital.

 Our main medical center is located in Hillcrest and a few surrounding neighborhoods are Mission Hills, University Heights and Mission Valley.
 Thornton Hospital and the Sulpizio Cardiovascular Center are located in La Jolla and close residential areas include University City, Pacific Beach, and Mira Mesa.